 About all that can be inferred from this limited sketch of legislative history is that the adoption of the "other constituency" statute was part of the antitakeover "package" the legislature was putting in place.
 Indeed, the very heading of section 351.347-"Acquisition proposals, board may make recommendation"-affirms that conclusion.
 It also appears, in view of the haste with which the legislation was adopted and the circuitous route by which the "other constituency" provision was added, that there was no material discussion of that provision in either the legislative committee to which it was referred or on either floor of the legislature.
+Significantly, none of these bills was proposed

+74. Status Report, June 27, 1986, p.
+2.

-Significantly, none of these bills was proposed by the Missouri Bar Association Committee on Corporation, Banking and Business Laws.
-Indeed, The Missouri Bar declined to take a position on Senate Bill 565, on the ground that it was "not within the scope" of the Bar's legislative activities.
-Interestingly, the Bar members who principal place of business, principal office, or substantial assets in Missouri, and one of the following: more than 10% of its shareholders resident in Missouri; more than 10% of its shares owned by Missouri residents; or, 10,000 shareholders resident in Missouri.
-Mo.
-Rev. Stat. § 351.459.4 (1986) then excludes corporations not subject to § 12 of the Securities Exchange Act of 1934 unless the articles otherwise provide.
+76. MO.
+REV. STAT. § 351.459.1(13) (1986) defines "resident domestic corporation" as a corporation organized in Missouri with 100 or more shareholders, its principal place of business, principal office, or substantial assets in Missouri, and one of the following: more than 10% of its shareholders resident in Missouri; more than 10% of its shares owned by Missouri residents; or, 10,000 shareholders resident in Missouri.
+MO.
+REV. STAT. § 351.459.4 (1986) then excludes corporations not subject to § 12 of the Securities Exchange Act of 1934 unless the articles otherwise provide.

-77. Mo.
-Rev. STAT. § 351.459.1(10)(a) & (b) (1986) defines "interested shareholder" as someone who acquires 20% or more of the outstanding shares of a resident domestic corporation.
+77. MO.
+REV. STAT. § 351.459.1(10)(a) & (b) (1986) defines "interested shareholder" as someone who acquires 20% or more of the outstanding shares of a resident domestic corporation.

-78. Mo.
+78. MO.
 REV. STAT. § 351.459.2 (Supp.
 1993).

-79. Mo.
+79. MO.
 REV. STAT. § 351.347.3 (Supp.
-1993): "Nothing in this section shall require any director or corporation to respond to any particular acquisition proposal nor preclude directors, in exercising their business judgment in other contexts, from considering factors such as those enumerated in subsection 1 of this section."
-[New matter underlined].
+1993): "Nothing in this section shall require any director or corporation to respond to any particular acquisition proposal nor preclude directors, in exercising their business judgment in other contexts, from considering factors such as those enumerated in subsection 1 of this section." [emphasis added].

-80. Telephone conversations with the Legislative Liaison of The Missouri Bar (October 26 and 29, 1991) (memorandum of conversation on file with author).
-When https://scholarship.law.missouri.edu/mlr/vol59/iss2/3 made this recommendation to the governing board were not active members of the Missouri Bar Committee on Corporation, Banking and Business Law [as the Business Law Committee was known at the time], although that Committee had several subcommittees active in drafting possible legislation at that time, some of whom also served as legislative review consultants for The Missouri Bar.
+Published by University of Missouri School of Law Scholarship Repository, 1998 by the Missouri Bar Association Committee on Corporation, Banking and Business Laws.
+Indeed, The Missouri Bar declined to take a position on Senate Bill 565. on the ground that it was "not within the scope" of the Bar's legislative activities.80 Interestingly, the Bar members who made this recommendation to the governing board were not active members of the Missouri Bar Committee on Corporation, Banking and Business Law (as the Business Law Committee was known at the time), although that Committee had several subcommittees active in drafting possible legislation at that time, some of whom also served as legislative review consultants for The Missouri Bar.
 It is unclear who determined to refer the proposed legislation to those particular individuals.
 To be sure, the Missouri Bar-like other bar associations-is subject to many of the same sorts of public-choice pressures as is the legislature.
-It seems curious, then, that the proponents of this legislation chose to circumvent the usual routine for Bar-sponsored legislation; it tends to reinforce the suspicion that this is, indeed, special interest legislation, intended to foster the interests of management at the expense of the shareholders.
+It seems curious, then, that the proponents of this legislation chose to circumvent the usual routine for Bar-sponsored legislation: it tends to reinforce the suspicion that this is, indeed, special interest legislation, intended to foster the interests of management at the expense of the shareholders.